 T2Day – Type 2 Diabetes Support Videos

-We have put together some videos to give you more in-depth information.
+We have put together some videos to give you more in-depth information about your appointment.
 These videos will take you through the specifics of managing early onset type 2 diabetes, the importance of attending type 2 diabetes in the young (T2DaY) reviews, and the support available to you.

 What is Norfolk and Waveney Integrated Care Board?